St. Peter’s Outreach Team (SPOT)

 We also engage in occasional projects in response to a need that comes to our attention.
 One year we hosted an in-house “cut for a cause” project to prepare fabric to be used to create tote bags for residents of a local domestic violence shelter, which were then filled with personal items in need by the residents.

-Our Sunday school curriculum includes a number of service projects throughout the year that reflect the desire of our children to make an impact closer to home.
+Our Sunday school curriculum has included a number of service projects throughout the year that reflect the desire of our children to make an impact closer to home.
 They have provided gardening and other tools to residents of local veterans communities, and decorated book bags to fill with books for area children to enhance summer reading programs, to name two.

 Some of our ongoing international work includes the establishment and continuing work to grow the Africa Education Partnership (AEP).
 The AEP works to build and maintain partnerships with communities in the USA and in Africa through education for all qualified applicants regardless of religious beliefs, origin, or gender.
 Its initial focus is in Northern Nigeria.